liberodark/onlyoffice_ynh/README.md

 [![Integration level](https://dash.yunohost.org/integration/onlyoffice_ynh.svg)](https://dash.yunohost.org/appci/app/onlyoffice_ynh)
 [![Install OnlyOffice with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=onlyoffice)

-### Version

-1. Master = Is stable and work version

-2. BETA_VERSION = Beta is version for multi-instances and add possibility to install on same domain as nextcloud (not work need fix).

-3. YHN_VERSION = This version respect rules of yunohost for app install (not work need fix).

 ### Installing guide

  1. App can be installed by YunoHost **admin web-interface** or by **running following command**: